 Make sure that you do your own research for any international trip, of course.
 But, for me personally, I had an amazing trip to Israel and found it easy and safe to travel there.
 I wouldn’t change that experience and have no regrets.

 Overall I found Israel to be an amazing country with friendly people, amazing religious architecture and great food.
 It’s one of my favourite countries that I have ever visited and I would love to go back.

 My Trip to Israel (March 2017)

-Israel had been a dream destination of mine due to my interest in religion and history (see my niche blog Templeseeker).
+Israel had been a dream destination of mine due to my interest in religion and history.
 For many years, I had been told that Israel was unsafe, and this is fuelled by the media.